Ngā tapuhi i roto hauora mate huka kua rēhitatia

 Registered nurses are authorised by the Council to prescribe in diabetes health under the Medicines (Designated Prescriber: Registered Nurses) Regulation 2016.
 The previous regulation for registered nurse prescribing in diabetes health has been revoked and the pathway to this prescribing authority was closed in 2017.

 Registered nurses prescribing in diabetes health are ‘designated’ prescribers with a condition in their scope of practice.
 The condition states “may only prescribe in diabetes health under supervision of a medical practitioner”.

 RN prescribing in Diabetes Health Recertification Audit Requirements

-- Professional Development – a minimum of 20 hours of professional development activities relating to prescribing practice over the past three years.
+- Professional development – a minimum of 20 hours of professional development related to prescribing practice over the past three years.